-15 10 c.
+IS 10 c.
 Introduction to the Use of Computers.
 6 units (1-2-3); one-term course offered second and third terms.
+Freshmen only or instructor's permission.
 The purpose of this course is to introduce to the students the use of computers for solving mathematical problems arising in engineering and science.
 By solving a variety of sample problems, the student will learn basic techniques of computational mathematics.
 Algebraic computer languages will be employed in batch processing and in conversational time-sharing.
 Instructor: McCann.

-15 80 abc.
+IS 80 abc.
 Undergraduate Research in Information Science.
 Units in accordance with work accomplished.
 Consent of both research adviser and course supervisor required before registering.
 This course is intended to provide supervised research in information science by undergraduates.
-The topic of research must be approved by supervisor and a formal final report must be presented at the completion of the research.
-Not offered on Pass/Fail basis.
+The topic of research must be approved by the supervisor and a formal final report must be presented at the completion of the research.
+Graded pass/fail.
 Instructors: Information science staff; Course Supervisor: Ingargiola.